kennovation1/mercury/working2018/switchInputs/README.md

 # Status
 - TODO **Ground is not cabled yet.
 Need to use aligator clip**
-- Switches that are wired generally seem to work.
-Need to map out and test each.
+- All switches that are wired work.
+Not wired:
+  - All momentary switches
+  - VOX PWR
+  - UHF DF
+  - STBY BTRY
+  - All left side brown and tan panel toggles
+- Need to record IPAC values to switch_info.py
+- Send events to a named pipe

+- BEACON (scancode = 2) delivers down when up event is sent.
+Fix or use signal for a push button.

 # Setup
 - Connect to Pi with USB-to-micro-USB cable